• Skip to main content

 The Best Alternatives to Rice to Lose Weight and eat low-carb

-One quick way to find delicious rice substitutes is to look for recipes with roasted vegetables, but we know rice lovers might want something that looks and tastes more like the real deal.
+One quick way to find delicious rice substitutes is to look for recipes with roasted vegetables, but I know rice lovers might want something that looks and tastes more like the real deal.
 If you’re looking for some options that are higher in fiber, pack a protein punch, or fit into your low carb diet, these are the rice alternatives for you.
-If you’re looking for some more low carb ideas, check out our list of keto breakfast ideas or these Whole30 meal prep recipes.
+If you’re looking for some more low carb ideas, check out my list of keto breakfast ideas or these Whole30 meal prep recipes.

 If you need help losing weight fast, these alternatives to rice will be a big help!
-There are multiple ways to cook rice, but I’d recommend checking out our post on instant pot vs. rice cooker!
+There are multiple ways to cook rice, but I’d recommend checking out my post on instant pot vs. rice cooker!

 13. Cauliflower Rice